raudy82/Cybersecurity-Portfolio/README.md

 ## 🎯 Objectives
 The goal is to simulate a Denial of Service (DoS) attack and then block it using firewall rules.
-Build a virtual network with separate internal and external zones Simulate an attack from an external machine
+Build a virtual network with separate internal and external zones.

+Simulate an attack from an external machine.

-Monitor live network traffic
+Monitor live network traffic.

-Apply firewall rules to stop malicious activity
+Apply firewall rules to stop malicious activity.

 ## 🧰 Tools & Technologies
 VirtualBox (Virtualization)